Fiber Optic Tools For Installers

 Most contractors own

-termination equipment for multimode fiber as it is used on most jobs.
+termination equipment for multimode fiber as it is

-Generally contractors have a preferred method of termination, either
+Generally contractors have a preferred method of

-adhesive/polish or prepolished/splice types.
-Either type requires
+splice-on types.
+Each type requires

 curing ovens will be required, and the two are quite different; the Hot